 SATs revision: your KS1 SATs English helper

-Help your child prepare for the Year 2 English SATs with some simple and effective reading, writing and spelling activities.
+KS1 SATs are no longer compulsory, but some schools may still choose to administer them.
+If so, you can help child prepare for the Year 2 English SATs with some simple and effective reading, writing and spelling activities.

 KS1 maths SATs: what is tested in the Y2 assessments

 Although KS1 SATS are no longer compulsory, your child's school may still choose to administer them as a way of tracking pupils progress.
 Word problems, place value, number bonds, polygons and pictograms – they’re all taught in KS1 maths and can be tested as part of the Y2 SATs or, from September 2023, assessed by your child's teacher.
 We review the learning objectives in parent-friendly language and give you examples and tips to help you support your child’s mathematical education at home.